FSX/momoko/docs/installation.rst

     # 'psycopg2' or 'psycopg2cffi'
     export MOMOKO_PSYCOPG2_IMPL='psycopg2cffi'

-The unit tests als use this variable.
+The unit tests all use this variable.
 It needs to be set if something else is used instead of Psycopg2 when running the unit tests.
 Besides ``MOMOKO_PSYCOPG2_IMPL`` there are also other variables that need to be set for the unit tests.